Most people think Russian is hard to learn.

 So aim to speak correctly, but don’t let your imperfect pronunciation stop you.

-It will get better with time.
+It will get better with time, even if you don’t specifically focus on it.

 9) It’s impossible NOT to speak Russian in Russia